sensei-hacker/inavwiki/Modes.md

 How to use:

 1. This is intended to use in air.
 2. Fly straight, choose what mode that suites you best. (`manual`, `angle` or `acro`)
 3. Enable `SERVO AUTOTRIM` mode, and keep flying straight for 2 seconds.
 After 2 seconds it will set new midpoints based on average servo position during those 2 seconds.
 4. If you're are NOT happy with new midpoints disable `SERVO AUTOTRIM` mode and it will revert back to old settings.
 If you want to keep new midpoints keep `SERVO AUTOTRIM` turned on, land aircraft and disarm.
 New midpoints will be saved.

 You may want to inspect your new midpoints after landing, if the servo offset is a lot you may alter your linkage mechanically and redo servo midpoint.

 This is not to be confused with tuning your aircraft for leveled flight in `ANGLE` mode, to do this you need to adjust your board alignment so straight flight for that aircraft is show the board being level ( 0 pitch and 0 roll ).

+### SOARING (FW)

+Fixed wing mode for soaring flight with motor off so intended for sailplanes or motor gliders.
+Mode becomes active only when Position Hold or Cruise/Course Hold modes are also selected providing semi-autonomous soaring whilst circling or flying straight with heading hold.

+When mode is active altitude control is disabled and Angle mode allowed to free float (disabled) within the pitch range set by `nav_fw_soaring_pitch_deadband` (float pitch angle either side of level).
+The motor can be stopped by setting `nav_fw_soaring_motor_stop`.

 ### SURFACE